-- Measuring stack temperature and oxygen concentration. - Measuring the ambient temperature inside the analyzer where the sensors are located, as specified by the EPA methods CTM-030 and CTM-034. - Measuring the emissions of carbon monoxide, oxides of nitrogen, and sulfur dioxide from stationary and mobile combustion sources by means of high-quality (SEM) electrochemical sensors. - Measuring the oxide of nitrogen emissions in accordance with the EPA Provisional Reference Method (EMTIC CTM-022, CTM-030, & CTM-034) for portable NOX analyzers. - Measuring, carbon monoxide, carbon dioxide, and gaseous hydrocarbons as propane using NDIR technology.
-The Model 700 meets EPA's Reference Method 25B Appendix A 40CFR60 "Determination of Total Gaseous Organic Concentration Using a Non-dispersive Infrared Analyzer". - Computing the emission rates in parts-per-million (PPM), pounds-per-million-BTU, or grams-per-brake-horsepower-hour, and for mass-emissions, measurement in pounds-per-hour for CO, NO_X , and SO_2 , and in tons-per-day for CO2, according to the EPA's 40CFR75 regulations for continuous emissions monitoring.
+- Measuring stack temperature and oxygen concentration. - Measuring the ambient temperature inside the analyzer where the sensors are located, as specified by the EPA method CTM-030 - Measuring the emissions of carbon monoxide, oxides of nitrogen, and sulfur dioxide from stationary and mobile combustion sources by means of highquality (SEM) electrochemical sensors. - Measuring the oxide of nitrogen emissions in accordance with the EPA Provisional Reference Method (CTM-030) for portable NOX analyzers. - Measuring, carbon monoxide, carbon dioxide, and gaseous hydrocarbons as propane using NDIR technology.
+The Model 700 meets EPA's Reference Method 25B Appendix A 40CFR60 "Determination of Total Gaseous Organic Concentration Using a Non-dispersive Infrared Analyzer". - Computing the emission rates in parts-per-million (PPM), pounds-per-million-BTU, or grams-per-brake-horsepower-hour; mass-emissions measurement in pounds-per-hour for CO, $NO_X$ , and $SO_2$ , and in tons-per-day for $CO_2$ , according to the EPA's 40CFR75 regulations for continuous emissions monitoring.

-• Measuring the stack gas velocity and volumetric flow-rate, and computing emission rates according to the EPA Method 2, or Method 2C, Appendix A of 40CFR60.
+Measuring the stack gas velocity and volumetric flow-rate, and computing emission rates according to the EPA Method 2, or Method 2C, Appendix A of 40CFR60.